Stratus-TEST/stratus-actions/build-scope-analyzer/README.md

 - To run Python tests locally:
   Use standard Python unittest or pytest in the `/tests` directory.

+## Troubleshooting & FAQ

+- **Q: What happens if not run in a git repo?**
+  - A: The action will warn and may not produce expected results.
+Use `--mock-git` for local testing.
+- **Q: How do I debug missing or unexpected changes?**
+  - A: Check the `ref` used for comparison and ensure your include/exclude patterns are correct.
+- **Q: How do I use this in a fork or mirror repo?**
+  - A: Ensure you have access to the correct git history and set the `ref` input if needed.

 ## Versioning & Release

 - Versioning is managed via `pyproject.toml` and the release workflow.
 - Releases are created via the release workflow, which tags the repo and Docker image with the semantic version.
-- The Docker image is published to GHCR as `ghcr.io/hafslundecoVannkraft/stratus-gh-actions/build-scope-analyzer:<version>`.
+- The Docker image is published to GHCR as `ghcr.io/stratus-test/stratus-gh-actions/build-scope-analyzer:<version>`.
 - The next version is previewed in PRs by the `pre-merge-version.yml` workflow and finalized on merge to main.

 ## Migration Notes